 - ½ cup peanut butter

 - 1 egg

 - ⅓ cup pure maple syrup

 - Melted coconut butter or yogurt of choice (for mummy topping)

 - Chocolate chip eyes (optional)

-Step #2: In a small bowl, mix together the cocoa powder, pumpkin pie spice, baking soda, and salt.
-Then stir the dry ingredients into the wet ingredients.
+Step #3: In another bowl, add the cocoa powder, pumpkin pie spice, baking soda, and sea salt.
+Mix well.

 A Healthy Homemade Halloween Lineup That’s Scary Good